oscarlab/graphene-tests/python/README.md

 ## Installing prerequisites

-For generating the manifest and running the test scripts, please run the following command to install the required Python packages:
+For generating the manifest and running the test scripts, please run the following command to install the required Python packages (Ubuntu-specific):

     sudo apt-get install -f python-numpy python-scipy